 That's why it's hard to sell whiskey to teetotallers or coal to coal miners ("people like us don't buy things like that!").

-When marketers and copywriters talk about AVATARS, that's what they really mean (although few of them realise it).
+When marketers and copywriters talk about AVATARS, that's what they really mean.

 Writing to a single person will always outperform writing to a crowd.
 Why?
 Because it's personal.
 It follows, therefore, that the more personal you can make your copy, the better the results (this is another important premise).